 What types of data do we hold?

 The Clinical Practice Research Datalink (CPRD) is a centre of the Medicines and Healthcare products Regulatory Agency (MHRA).
 The MHRA is an executive agency of the Department of Health & Social Care (DHSC), with responsibility for regulating medicines, medical devices and blood components for transfusion in the UK.
 The DHSC is the legal ‘controller’ of all the data that MHRA hold.
-You may contact the Data Protection Officer at:

 Data Protection Officer